Last updated: 13 July 2021

 - And of course Twitter, Facebook, and Instagram

-We are working to minimise the impact on the service we provide to you.
-Our technical setup means that we can continue to provide a full advice and membership service, via email and phone, regardless of where individual members of staff are based.
-We are conducting meetings online or by phone, not face to face.
+In addition to these measures, we have adapted our working practices so that we can continue to provide a full advice and membership service, via email and phone, regardless of where individual members of staff are based.
+We conduct meetings online or by phone, not face to face.

-Some of our work areas will continue with minimal change, while others (such as our events programme – see below) are being radically redesigned to suit the new landscape.
+Some of our work areas will continue with minimal change, while others, such as our events programme, have transferred online.

-Keep in mind that, like you, we have all experienced an overwhelming transformation, not only in the way we need to work but in every aspect of our lives.
-This has been sudden, confusing and on many levels traumatic.
-While we are working to create a sense of ‘business as usual’ for you, these aren’t usual times, so do bear with us if this means some things take a little longer for us to deliver, or need to be delivered to you in a different way.
+While we continue to create a sense of ‘business as usual’ for you, these aren’t usual times for any of us, so do bear with us if this means some things take a little longer for us to deliver, or need to be delivered in a different way.

 With the rapidly changing nature of the coronovirus outbreak, information and advice from Government is constantly being updated.

-You can find the current Government advice at www.gov.uk/coronavirus.
+You can find the current Government advice at:

 And there is clear, regularly updated information on the Citizens Advice website.